bmanders716/bmanders716.github.io/cookbook.md

 Economical Short Crust.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               Ω†lb. of clarified dripping or lard.
+               Ì†¨b. of clarified dripping or lard.
                1 teaspoonful of baking powder.
                Enough water to mix.